lueck/standoff-rdf/README.md

 the config by setting `FUSEKI_CONF`.
 See [`fuseki`](fuseki) for different assembler files.

-## 4. Run preparing queries ##
+## Run preparing queries (optional) ##

-If you are using a tagger like `standoff-mode` with a RDFS/OWL annotation scheme, you might want to run the following query in otder to add your relations as SPO-triples to the graph:
+If you are using a tagger like `standoff-mode` with a RDFS/OWL annotation scheme, you might want to run the following query in order to add your relations as SPO-triples to the graph:

 ```{sparql}